devleague/js-graph-traversal/README.md

     }

 ## Graph Methods
-The basic operations provided by a graph data structure usually include:
+The basic operations provided by a graph data structure include:

 1. Define a `Node` class that has a `name {{string}}`, `value{{*}}`, and `neighbors{{array}}`
 1. `Node.addNeighbors([x {{node}}, y {{node}}, z {{node}} ...])`: adds an array of nodes x, y, z to `node`.
 Return an array with all of the nodes neighbors.